VeriTaS: The First Dynamic Benchmark for Multimodal Automated Fact-Checking: Human Evaluation

 \paragraph{Annotation Process.}Annotators first read the original fact-checking article associated with a claim and perform a manual validation, assessing that the claim (i) is unambiguous, (ii) does not contain text exposing or hinting at the verdict, (iii) any attached media does not contain overlays or labels from the fact-checking article, and (iv) all media referenced in the claim text is attached.
 Claims failing any criterion are discarded with the failed checks recorded.

-The evaluation then proceeds sequentially through the properties, with the flow conditioned on intermediate results.
-If the claim contains media, annotators first evaluate each media item's authenticity and contextualization.
-Veracity is assessed only if no media exists or all media contextualizations score above the negative threshold ($\ge-1/3$).
-Context coverage is assessed only if veracity is evaluated and judged as true.
-This conditional structure reflects that a negative decision on contextualization or veracity already compromises the claim's integrity, making subsequent assessments redundant.
-See Fig. \ref{fig:human-annotation-process} for a full annotation example.
+The evaluation then proceeds sequentially through the properties, following the same procedure as stage 6 of the \method pipeline, cf.\ Fig.~\ref{fig:stage_6}.
+Refer to the screenshots in Figure~\ref{fig:human-annotation-process} for a full annotation walkthrough.

-For each property, annotators provide a judgment on a seven-point scale with three confidence levels (certain, rather certain, rather uncertain) for each direction, plus a neutral midpoint denoting total uncertainty.
-Each judgment requires a written explanation.
-When annotators select a confidence level below "rather certain," they must additionally specify the source of their uncertainty from predefined options: lack of evidence in the article, contradicting evidence, or other (free-text).
+For each property, annotators provide a judgment on a seven-point scale incorporating the uncertainty values as defined in the $7$ bin mapping, see Fig.~\ref{fig:binning}.
+Each judgment requires a written explanation, informing our manual screening.
+When annotators select a confidence level below ``rather certain,'' they must additionally describe the reason for their uncertainty.